ulyweb/vps/VPS-Template.md

+> [!NOTE]
-🚀 Self-Hosted VPS HomeLab Architecture
+> # 🚀 Self-Hosted VPS HomeLab Architecture

-Welcome to the complete self-hosted ecosystem!
+> ### ***Welcome to the complete self-hosted ecosystem!
 This guide contains the architecture, automated deployment scripts, and deployment timeline for a secure, containerized Ubuntu VPS.
-This setup replaces Google Drive, Google Photos, Bitwarden, and provides a blazing-fast root-level file manager.
+This setup replaces Google Drive, Google Photos, Bitwarden, and provides a blazing-fast root-level file manager.***

+> [!tip]
+> # 🗺️ Architecture Diagram
-🗺️ Architecture DiagramBelow is the visual map of how the server operates, showing traffic flow from the outside internet (using a custom domain), through the security layers and Nginx Proxy Manager, down to the individual Docker containers.(Note: If you copy/paste this code block into a Mermaid Live Editor or GitHub, it will instantly generate the visual diagram!)
+>> ***Below is the visual map of how the server operates, showing traffic flow from the outside internet (using a custom domain), through the security layers and Nginx Proxy Manager, down to the individual Docker containers.***

 ```mermaid
 graph TD